sobuur0/kumvent/README.md

 ## 💻 Requirements to Run this project.
 - Any Operating system.
 - A working IDE with flutter sdk installed.
-- Knowledge of flutter and dart
+- Knowledge of flutter and dart.

-## 🤲 Build Instructions
-- locate your 'flutter.gradle file', which is found in the '~/flutter/packages/flutter_tools/gradle' directory and add the following line -- 'static int minSdkVersion = 19' inside the FlutterExtension class.

 ## ✨ Features